How Do You Know If Your Content Needs to Be Updated?

 2. Your Content Is Outdated

-Medicine and law are constantly evolving fields.
-What was relevant five years ago might be outdated now.
-If you’re a naturopathic doctor, your equipment and treatment pages might need an update to reflect the latest in technology and techniques.
-Lawyers, your case results and service pages need to showcase your most recent wins and expertise.
+The law field is constantly evolving.
+What was relevant five years ago might be outdated now, your case results and service pages need to showcase your most recent wins and expertise.

 Action Step: Regularly review your content for outdated information.
 Update service pages, case results, and any references to outdated laws, treatments, or equipment.